zema17/zema17/README.md

 ## Hey, I'm Mason, but feel free to call me Zero!
 🔭I am improving myself for my work

-My real name is Pham Vinh Phu.
-My birthday is 01/01/2002.
-But the day I was born is 26/12/2001.
-I come from Chau Thanh town, Dong Thap district, Vietnam.
-I have been living in HCMC since 10/2020.
+🌱My real name is Pham Vinh Phu.
+My birthday is 01/01/2002, but the day I was born is 26/12/2001.
+I come from Chau Thanh town, Dong Thap district, Vietnam and have been living in HCMC since 10/2020.